aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORD to DIF or Online App" h2="Export WORD to DIF via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate WORD to DIF conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a simple two-step process for converting WORD documents to DIF format.

+The first step involves using Aspose.Words for .NET to export WORD documents to HTML.
+This component is a powerful .NET library that enables developers to create, read, write and modify WORD documents without using Microsoft Word.
+It supports a wide range of features, including document manipulation, formatting, mail merge, reporting, and much more.
+With Aspose.Words for .NET, developers can easily convert WORD documents to HTML with just a few lines of code.

+The second step involves using Aspose.Cells for .NET to convert HTML to DIF.
+This component is a powerful spreadsheet programming API that enables developers to create, read, write and modify Excel spreadsheets without using Microsoft Excel.
+It supports a wide range of features, including data manipulation, formatting, charting, reporting, and much more.
+With Aspose.Cells for .NET, developers can easily convert HTML to DIF with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORD to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to DIF.
+By using Aspose.Total for .NET, developers can quickly and easily incorporate WORD to DIF conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a simple two-step process for converting WORD documents to DIF format.
+With Aspose.Words for .NET, developers can export WORD documents to HTML and with Aspose.Cells for .NET, developers can convert HTML to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}